 - We will provide a community of hope and healing for all people looking for alternative solutions to conflict

 - Finally, we will encourage each other to have fun.

+Most Friday evenings RPC meets at First Mennonite Church Fellowship Hall located on L Street between 12th and 13th streets (Directions).
 The meeting begins at 6:30 PM with a shared meal.
 The program begins at 7 PM.
 Programs feature speakers, videos, dramas, music, and more.
 Please refer to the Peace Center Calendar for details.

 Students for Peace